samlinux/hlf-c01/src/ch01-01-01-installing-fabric.md

 By the end of this chapter, you will be able to:

 - Understand what are the building blocks of an HLF installation.
-- Install HLF on an Ubuntu 20.04 operating system.
+- Install HLF on an Ubuntu 20.04 operating system and run the test-network.

 ## Prerequisites
 Since this course is based on Ubuntu 20.04 operating system, please prepare a virtual machine with a running Ubuntu 20.04 operating system.
 You have various options for doing this.

 You can either use one of the public Infrastructure as a service (IaaS) providers such as Digital Ocean, AWS, Google Cloud or Azur or you can use VirtualBox locally on your computer and use an Ubuntu 20.04 image.
 The basic installation of Ubuntu 20.04 is out of the scope of this course.
 To learn more about the manual installation of Ubuntu please refer the official documentation on https://ubuntu.com/server/docs/installation.

-In this course we will use a so called Digital Ocean **Droplet** with the following configuration: 1 CPU, 2 GB, 50 GB SSD.
-This virtual machine should be sufficient to perform all of the examples in this course and can spin up in less then one minute.
+In this course we will use as a so-called Digital Ocean **Droplet** with the following configuration as a reference: 1 CPU, 2 GB, 50 GB SSD.
+This virtual machine configuration should be sufficient to perform all of the examples in this course and can spin up in less then one minute.

 ## Setup
-These steps describe a HLF 2.2.x installation on an Ubuntu 20.04 operating system.
+The following steps describe a HLF 2.2.x installation on an Ubuntu 20.04 operating system.

 First, I would like to give you an overview of the installation steps.
 We can divide the installation process into five steps.
 Figure 1 shows these steps as a whole.